SummaryRead the full fact sheet

 - talk to your GP

-- seek a referral to a psychiatrist with experience in the assessment and diagnosis of autism from your GP.
-(They can also provide a referral to see a psychologist, although you do not require one to make an appointment.)
+- seek a referral to a psychologist or psychiatrist with experience in the assessment and diagnosis of autism in adults from your GP.

 A psychologist or psychiatrist with experience in the assessment and diagnosis of autism will ask you about your childhood, and experiences at school and as an adult.
 They may also do some psychological or psychiatric testing.

-A speech pathologists (also known as a speech therapist) may also be consulted to assess your social communication skills.
+A speech pathologist (also known as a speech therapist) may also be consulted to assess your social communication skills.

 All of this information will be used to help make a diagnosis.

-A person on the autism spectrum may find it hard to understand the emotions of other people.
+An autistic person may find it hard to understand the emotions of other people.

 Emotions are interpreted by subtle messages sent by facial expression, eye contact and body language.
-These are often missed or misinterpreted by a person on the autism spectrum.
-Because of this, people on the autism spectrum might be mistakenly perceived as being rude or unfeeling.
+These are often missed or misinterpreted by an autistic person.
+Because of this, autistic people might be mistakenly perceived as being rude or unfeeling.

-Some people on the autism spectrum will successfully maintain relationships.
+Some autistic people will successfully maintain relationships.
 However, like most relationships, there are challenges.

-An adult’s diagnosis of ASD often follows their child’s diagnosis of ASD or that of another relative.
+An adult’s diagnosis of autism often follows their child’s diagnosis of autism or that of another relative.
 This ‘double whammy’ can be extremely distressing to the partner who has to cope simultaneously with both diagnoses.
 Counselling, or joining a support group where they can talk with other people who face the same challenges, can be helpful.

-A partner on the autism spectrum, like any partner, will have strengths and weaknesses when it comes to relationships.
-A neuro-typical partner may find that there are communication breakdowns, such as misunderstandings or finding that your partner is not able to anticipate your feelings.
-A partner on the autism spectrum may need routine, order and time to pursue their hobbies.
+An autistic partner, like any partner, will have strengths and weaknesses when it comes to relationships.
+A non-autistic partner may find that there are communication breakdowns, such as misunderstandings or finding that your partner is not able to predict your feelings.
+An autistic partner may need routine, order and time to pursue their hobbies.

-Relationship counselling with a counsellor or psychologist experienced at working with people on the autism spectrum can assist couples to develop strategies and to communicate more effectively with each other.
+Relationship counselling with a counsellor or psychologist experienced at working with autistic people can assist couples to develop strategies and to communicate more effectively with each other.